B-Kiraly/Benndots-HGengine-ROMhack/README.md

 Eeveelutions: Umbreon and Espeon were changed.
 The former now needs to be given a Dusk Stone, while the latter now needs to be given a Dawn Stone.
 (I'd like to add time of day requirements, but they don't exist in the engine's default methods so that won't be done for the time being.)

 Gengar: Haunter evolves via Dusk Stone.
+Gastly is now a separate species with no evolution.

 Pikachu: Added a 'metal coat' induced evolution into a reworked version of Togedemaru

+Rhyhorn: Is mostly intended to be a non-evolving Pokemon (I'm a bit of a Rhydon-Rhyperior, but they're still accessible by evolving Rhyhorn with a moon stone)

 Trade Evolutions: Most have been converted to stone or held item evolutions.
 The ones that were previous held item trades are now more or less all held item trades.